What are the aims of this leaflet?

 How will I be monitored for the side effects of apremilast treatment?

-Can I have immunisations (vaccinations) whilst on Apremilast?
+Can I have immunisations (vaccinations) whilst on apremilast?

-Does apremilast affect fertility or pregnancy?
+Does apremilast affect fertility, pregnancy or breastfeeding?

-It is recommended that apremilast is not taken if pregnant or planning to have a baby.
-It is also recommended that Apremilast is not taken while breastfeeding.
+- It is recommended that apremilast is not taken if pregnant or planning to have a baby.

-It is important that an effective method of contraception is used while taking Apremilast.
+- It is important that an effective method of contraception is used while taking apremilast.

 May I drink alcohol while taking apremilast?